 Nothing is more tragic than the loss of an employee due to a fall.
-It devastates the worker’s family.
-It wrecks employee morale.
-It leaves a mark on everyone in the company for years.
 Unfortunately, these tragedies happen all too often.

 From 1992 to 1999, falls from aerial lifts were the second leading cause of death among construction workers.
 During that time, 64 workers lost their lives due to aerial lift falls.
-With better equipment and stricter oversight, deaths from aerial falls have declined since then.
+With better equipment, boom lift fall protection policies and stricter oversight, deaths from aerial falls have declined since then.
 But several aerial lift workers still die every year.
 With today’s fall protection equipment and training, even one is too many.

 Fall protection is one of the most important parts of aerial training courses.
 Workers and learn the right techniques for securing all types of safety equipment.
 These include fall protection harnesses, retractable lanyards, and body harnesses.
 Simply providing this equipment to your aerial lift operators isn’t enough.
 They have to know how to use it correctly.